lyannabueno/sintaxe-ajax/README.md

 </p>

 #### What I learned in this project:
-- make AJAX requests with Fetch API and XMLHttpRequest
+- make AJAX requests with Fetch API
 - create and handle exceptions

 ## How to Use  ✏️